-Throughout his studies Roy has been awarded a Distinction Master of Science, and a Marie Curie Research Fellowship for pursuing his Ph.D. degree.
-He is the recipient of the Best Paper Award at the 2017 IEEE Prognostics and Health Management conference.
+Roy holds a Ph.D. in Robotics, and throughout his education he has been awarded a Distinction Master of Science, and the prestigious European Marie Curie Research Fellowship for pursuing a Ph.D. degree.
+He is also the recipient of the Best Paper Award at the 2017 IEEE Prognostics and Health Management conference.